-lowa Code Section 514I.5 (1) more than 12 times per cale every other month; meeting website at https://dhs.iowa.gov ndar year.
-The Boar agendas and minut d generally meets the third Monday of
+lowa Code Section 514I.5 (1) requires the Hawki Board to meet no less than six and no more than 12 times per calendar year.
+The Board generally meets the third Monday of every other month; meeting agendas and minutes are available on the Department's website at https://dhs.iowa.gov/hawki.